 4. Don’t leave your waste behind

 You should always (always) make sure that you pick up after your dog by remembering your poop bags and keeping an eye on them when off the lead.
-Not doing so can lead to further issues that are caused when faecal matter mixes in waterways such as streams and rivers.
+Not doing so can lead to further issues that are caused when fecal matter mixes in waterways such as streams and rivers.
 Known as Eutrophication, this problem involves the poisoning of aquatic life – and it’s thought that between 10 and 20% of this widespread issue is caused simply by the forgetfulness of pet owners.

 America has a serious problem with dog and cat overpopulation – with more than 2.4 million perfectly healthy critters being put down every year (equating to one every 13 seconds [Humane Society]).

 Being a responsible dog owner means that you mustn’t add to this epidemic sized problem – even if you were to give any resulting pups to loving homes, the family tree that emerges from one litter can rapidly turn into tens of extra dogs on the streets or in shelters.

 6. Adopt your dog from a shelter

 Breeders are only in business because there is demand – if every dog were sourced from a shelter the overpopulation issue would soon become a thing of the past.
 Besides, providing a home for a dog in need goes beyond simply being green – to providing a pet with a second chance at happiness.

 The pet realm may have taken a while to catch onto the green trend, but now that they have, there are very few items that can’t be found that are kind to the planet – think hemp dog collars and leashes; eco-friendly pet shampoo, and organic treats.
 Good places to start include the Eco Dog Company; Ethical Pets and Earthdog.

 How green is your dog?
 Do you have any must-know tips for ensuring your furry friend is as kind to the planet as you are?
 If so, we’d love to hear them!

 If you have to resist any questions, please contact us!